PriVi: Towards A General-Purpose Video Model For Primate Behavior In The Wild: Conclusion

 \section{Conclusion}

-We introduced \prmt{}, a large-scale primate-centric pretraining dataset, and a simple framework for leveraging unlabeled video to improve primate behavior recognition. \prmt{} combines curated research footage from diverse species and settings with filtered YouTube videos, assembled through a scalable pipeline using CLIP-based relevance scoring and zero-shot primate detection.
-Pretraining V-JEPA on this dataset consistently boosts performance and surpasses prior work across all four benchmark datasets, showing the clear advantage of domain-related pretraining over human-centric alternatives.
+We introduced \prmt{}, a large-scale primate-centric pretraining dataset, and a simple framework for leveraging unlabeled video to improve behavior recognition. \prmt{} combines curated research footage from diverse species and settings with filtered YouTube videos, assembled through a scalable pipeline using CLIP-based relevance scoring and zero-shot primate detection.
+Pretraining V-JEPA on this dataset consistently boosts performance and surpasses prior work across all four benchmark datasets, showing the clear advantage of domain-level pretraining on primate videos over human-centric alternatives.

-Our proposed animal behavior recognition framework consists of (a)~self-supervised pretraining on large-scale diverse animal-centric videos, (b)~optional in-domain continual pretraining (CID) on the specific target domain and (c)~frozen evaluation using a narrow, but deep attentive classifier.
-This framework has several desirable properties: Domain-related pretraining yields good behavior recognition performance across a wide variety of datasets; CID further boosts performance for individual datasets without requiring labeled data; and our frozen evaluation performs well even on few labeled samples.
+Our proposed framework consists of (a)~domain-level pretraining on large-scale diverse animal-centric videos, (b)~optional dataset-level pretraining (\dalp{}) on the specific target dataset and (c)~frozen evaluation using a narrow, but deep attentive classifier.
+This framework has several desirable properties: Domain-level pretraining yields good behavior recognition performance across a wide variety of datasets; \dalp{} further boosts performance for individual datasets without requiring labeled data; and our frozen evaluation performs well even on few labeled samples.
 We hope that our framework and dataset will serve as a strong starting point for the community to move from specialist models towards unified primate behavior models, which could open new avenues for research in ethology, ecology, and conservation biology.

 \paragraph{Limitations} Even though our dataset sets a new baseline for diversity in primate behavior datasets, it still captures only 11 different research setups.
-Due to the limited availability of labeled datasets, we could only evaluate on chimpanzees and baboons and all of our experiments currently utilize ground truth annotated bounding boxes.
+Due to the limited availability of labeled datasets, we could only evaluate on chimpanzees and baboons.